 Who we are

-The Mastodon Fair is a 501(c)3 non-profit organization that supports students, teachers and parents to reach the goal of submitting creative and novel projects in the annual regional competition held each March at Jefferson College in Hillsboro, MO.
+The Mastodon Fair is a 501(c)3 non-profit organization that supports students, teachers, parents, and the community in the development of the creative and scientific process to submit creative and novel projects in the annual regional competition held each March at Jefferson College in Hillsboro, MO; along with hosting community events to expand creativity and knowledge.

 We hope to help students achieve the goal of submitting creative and innovative science and art exhibits that will help to further their education and inspire creativity.

-With the help of sponsorships and donations, we assist with sending the top science students on to compete at international level events such as the Intel International Science and Engineering Fair (ISEF) and Broadcom MASTERS.
+With the help of sponsorships and donations, we assist with sending the top science students on to compete at international level events such as the Intel International Science and Engineering Fair (ISEF) and Thermo Fisher Scientific Junior Innovators Challenge.

 We hope that by participating in our various offered events and activities, students will be inspired to strive for knowledge and apply that knowledge throughout their lives to benefit themselves and their communities.